 American Film Institute Silver Theater

 "Stage and Screen" presents stage performances from the National Theater.
-During June you can see "Amadeus," and "Hedda Gabler."
+During August is "Angels in America."

 Freer Gallery of Art

 The Freer is closed for renovations until October 2017.
 Films will be shown at varying locations.

 The 22nd Annual "Made in Hong Kong" Film Festival concludes in August.
 On August 4 at 7:00pm is Kung Fu Hustle (Stephen Chow, 2004); on August 6 at 1:00pm is Beast Cops (Gordon Chan and Dante Lam, 1998); and on August 6 at 3:30pm is Made in Hong Kong (Fruit Chan, 1997).
 All are shown at the American History Museum's Warner Bros.
 Theater.